 From an informal meeting to launching a statewide organizing campaign

-Late last fall, one rainy weekend morning, a small group of parents met over coffee.
+One rainy weekend morning in September 2015, a small group of parents met over coffee.
 The conversation quickly turned to personal testimonials about the latest toll the lack of state funding for our public schools was taking on all our kids.
-But, we knew that as individuals we were helpless to do anything about it.
+But we knew that as individuals we were helpless to do anything about it.
 It was evident to all seated at that table that the only way for us to overcome state lawmakers’ indifference to the concerns of parents, students, teachers and our communities was to organize.

 Washington’s Paramount Duty was founded, taking our name from Article IX of the Washington State Constitution, which states: “It is the paramount duty of the state to make ample provision for the education of all children residing within its borders, without distinction or preference on account of race, color, caste or sex.”

-As a first step, we started a Facebook group and four days later, over 2,000 members signed up.
-Within 3 months, that number more than doubled, to over 4,200 members – a clear signal that we are not the only ones ready to take action.
-Since our start, our story has been picked up in the print and broadcast media.
+As a first step, we started a Facebook group and four days later, over 2,000 members had signed up.
+Within 3 months, that number more than doubled, to over 4,200 members, and has continued to grow ever since.
+From our beginnings, our story has been picked up in the print and broadcast media.
 Parents and children in Vancouver, Everett, Renton, Yakima and Wenatchee testified at Listening Tour events sponsored by the Senate Education Committee.
 During the 2016 legislative session, we had volunteers in Olympia every week, testifying at hearings and meeting with lawmakers, urging elected leaders to put politics aside for the sake of our kids and fund a meaningful and fair solution.
+Since then, we have continued to advocate for ample funding for Washington's public schools, through new, progressive revenue, with representatives from our organization testifying in Olympia regularly during the 2017, 2018 and now 2019 legislative sessions, and attending town halls, lobby days and other advocacy events.

 HOW WE ARE ORGANIZED

 Washington’s Paramount Duty is guided by a Board of Directors.
-Current members are: Dawn Bennett, Robert Cruickshank, John Freeman, Kathy Gillespie, Rita Green, Linda Hanson, Tali Rausch, Summer Stinson, and Rebecca Vaux.
+Current members are: Dawn Bennett, Emily Carmichael, Robert Cruickshank, John Freeman, Kathy Gillespie, Rita Green, Sarah Reyneveld, Summer Stinson, and Rebecca Vaux.
 All are either parents with children enrolled in the Washington State public school system or long-time K-12 education advocates.

 You can find more information on how you can get involved here.